tripdatabase/tripclick/index.md

 | Number of queries in the test sets <br> (HEAD / TORSO / TAIL) | 1,175 / 1,175 / 1,175 |

 ### Getting the Data
-We offer the following three resource packages listed below:
+We offer the following three resource packages:
 * TripClick Logs Dataset
 * TripClick IR Benchmark
 * TripClick Training Package for Deep Learning Models